-PLAGIARISM from the UNCC Code of Student Academic Integrity
+PLAGIARISM from the UNCC Code of Student Academic Integrity http://legal.uncc.edu/policies/up-407#APP

-http://www.legal.uncc.edu/policies/ps-105.html#APP

-Plagiarism is use of the distinctive ideas or words belonging to another person without adequate acknowledgment of that person's contribution.
+Plagiarism means presenting the words or ideas of another as one's own words or ideas, including failing to properly acknowledge a source, unless the ideas or information are common knowledge.
+Plagiarism includes self-plagiarism, which is the use of one's own previous work in another context without indicating that it was used previously.
 In the context of academic work the standards for acknowledging sources are very high.
 An author must give due credit whenever quoting another person's actual words, whenever using another person's idea, opinion or theory, and whenever borrowing facts, statistics or illustrative material, unless the information is common knowledge.